sbhavani/light-the-jax/README.md

 ## How do I contribute?

 Thanks for your interest in contributing to `light-the-jax`!
 All contributions are appreciated, whether code or not.
-In a project like this, we rely on user reports for edge cases we didn't anticipate.
-Please feel free to open an issue if you encounter anything that you think should be working but doesn't.

-If you want to contribute code, check out our contributing guidelines to learn more about the workflow.